 Fuller Theological Seminary is committed to providing and modeling a learning, working, living, and community environment that is free of unlawful discrimination in all of its policies, practices, procedures, and programs.
 This commitment extends to the seminary's administration of its educational policies, admissions, employment, educational programs, and activities.
-In keeping with this commitment, the seminary does not discriminate on the basis of race, color, national origin, ancestry, sex, marital status, military service status, veteran status, medical condition, disability, or pregnancy.
-The seminary's policy against unlawful discrimination covers admission and access to, and treatment and employment in, Fuller Seminary's programs and activities.
+In keeping with this commitment, the seminary does not discriminate on the basis of race, color, national origin, ancestry, sex, marital status, military service status, veteran status, medical condition, disability, pregnancy, or age.